 Baby Exercise: Starting Healthy Habits at a Young Age

-New exercise guidelines came out this week from the U.K. health department that recommends infants and toddlers ages 1 to 5 should be getting regular, daily physical activity.
+Exercise guidelines came out from the U.K. health department that recommends infants and toddlers ages 1 to 5 should be getting regular, daily physical activity.
 How much, you ask?
 They are saying three hours every day.

 I thought this was a very interesting topic and I read more because I wanted to make sure my daughter was compliant, so to speak.
 The activity recommendations are: